lwjglgamedev/vulkanbook/bookcontents/chapter-11/chapter-11.md

 # Chapter 11 - Post processing

 In this chapter we will implement a post-processing stage.
-We will render to a buffer instead of directly rendering to a swap chain image and once, we have finished we will apply some effects such us FXAA filtering and gamma correction.
+We will render to a buffer instead of directly rendering to a swap chain image and once we have finished we will apply some effects such as FXAA filtering and gamma correction.

 You can find the complete source code for this chapter [here](../../booksamples/chapter-11).

 ## Specialization constants

 We will first introduce a new concept, specialization constants, which are a way to update constants in shaders at module loading time.
 That is, we can modify the value of a constant without the need to recompile the shader.
 We will use this concept in some of the shaders in this chapter.
-This an example of a specialization constant defined in GLSL
+This is an example of a specialization constant defined in GLSL

 ```glsl